Napa cabbage: Description

-Napa cabbage belongs to the family Brassicaceae, commonly called the mustard or cabbage family.
-As a cruciferous plant it is closely related to species of Brassica like broccoli, bok choy and cauliflower.
+Uses

 Napa cabbage is widely used in China, Japan, and Korea.
 Napa cabbage is used as a sign of prosperity in China, and often appears as a symbol in glass and porcelain figures.
 The Jadeite Cabbage sculpture of Taiwan's National Palace Museum is a carving of a napa cabbage variety.
 It is also found in North American and Australian cities after Asian immigrants settled in the regions.

+Culinary

 Fermented Napa cabbage (suan cai/sauerkraut) is a traditional food in Northeast China.

 In Korean cuisine, napa cabbage is the main ingredient of baechu-kimchi, the most common type of kimchi, but is also eaten raw as a wrap for pork or oysters, dipped in gochujang.
 The outer, tougher leaves are used in soups.
 It can be used in stir-fry with other ingredients, such as tofu, mushroom and zucchini.
 It is also eaten with hot pot meals.
 Napa cabbage is particularly popular in South Korea's northern Gangwon Province.
 In European, American and Australian kitchens, it is more common to eat it cooked or raw as salad.

 The vegetable is rich in vitamin C (26 mg/100g) and has a fair amount of calcium (40 mg/100g).
 It tastes mildly aromatic.

 Cultivation

 Napa cabbage can be cultivated in many different areas of the world, the main area of diversification represents Asia.
+Napa cabbage is an annual plant that reaches the generative period in the first year.
+It must be consumed in its vegetative period, so there is a challenge in cultivation not to reach the stadium of flowering.
+The stadium of flowering can be initiated by cold temperatures or the length of the day.
+Napa cabbage reproduces mainly by allogamy.
+Napa cabbage produces more leaves, bigger leaves and a higher biomass under long day conditions than under short day conditions.